 The Bible offers examples of countering bad speech with good speech through the examples of both Jesus and Paul.
 We cannot become so afraid of offending others that we cease to equip the next generation.

-This podcast episode is a conversation with author Jay Watts as he answers questions including: What are safe spaces and trigger warnings?
+This Postmodern Realities episode is a conversation with Journal author author Jay Watts about his article “When Freedom of Expression and Emotions Collide on Campus” .
+He answers questions including: What are safe spaces and trigger warnings?
 Does this issue transcend the normal conservative versus progressive liberal dynamic that so often plays out in cultural conflict?
 Does commitment to freedom of expression mean that everyone must be allowed to speak?
 Even Nazis?

 We’d also like to invite you to subscribe to the Journal.
 To subscribe to the Journal, please click here.

 When you to subscribe to the Journal, you join the team of print subscribers whose paid subscriptions help provide the resources at equip.org that minister to people worldwide.
 These resources include our free online-exclusive articles, such as this review, as well as our free Postmodern Realities podcast.

 Another way you can support keeping our resources free is by leaving us a tip.
 A tip is just a small amount, like $3 or $5, which is the cost for some of a latte, lunch out, or coffee drink.
 To leave a tip, click here.